yougotborked/dcmetrics/README.md

 2. make csv for all graphs
 3. change csv filenames to be more verbose
-4. change png filenames to include machine names, or categorys
+4. change png filenames to include machine names, or categories